KMS Fusion: Brueckner leaves

-Siegle passes
+Siegel passes

 Although KMS Industries did not have the income needed to continue the research, neither did the big labs, which were dependent on funding from the AEC.
 Siegel then applied for similar funding to keep the company's research going.
 By early 1975 he was spending three days a week in Washington, up to sixteen hours a day.
 His health took a considerable toll, already seriously overweight, he developed hypertension.

 The effort ultimately came down to a final appeal to the United States Congressional Joint Committee on Atomic Energy on 14 March 1975.
 The presenters in the queue in front of Siegel dragged on, and it was not until late in the day that their turn finally came up.
 He started reading his presentation and then stopped.
 Half-rising from his chair, he managed to say one more word, "stroke", and then collapsed.
 He died in the hospital a few hours later.

 Siegel had previously taken out a large key person insurance policy for KMS Fusion, and this was enough to keep the company running for a few months.
 On 19 May, the company received a letter of intent that KMS would receive a five-year contract at about $8 to $10 million a year.
 This was not enough for a new laser of the size required, but the company's expertise in fuel pellet fabrication was of considerable interest to the AEC.